What Freelancers Need to Know About the CARES Act and Families First Coronavirus Response ActBy Philip Garrity March 25th, 2020

 But thankfully, there’s hope during this crisis.
-The Families First Coronavirus Response Act has some important provisions for self-employed people affected by COVID-19, and there’s other aid in the flurry of government attempts to stem the financial pain for Americans.
+The Families First Coronavirus Response Act and the CARES Act have some important provisions for self-employed people affected by COVID-19, and there’s other aid in the flurry of government attempts to stem the financial pain for Americans.

 Here’s what freelancers need to know as infections rise and gigs dry up.

 (Note from Ed: We’ll update this post when and if more relief becomes available.)